Creation and execution of a Jobs Queue.

 Return int 0 or Error Code

-jobsQueueID char* oder String - Identification of the job.
+jobsQueueID char* oder String - Description of the job.
 The information is passed to the executing script in the parameter gJobsQueueId and usually contains the ID or path of a document to be processed.
 However, you can also use any other name that you evaluate accordingly in the job script (the action).

 actionID int 0 Id a defined action of the data connection to execute the job